UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

 Sometime we accumulate additional data that we need to combine with our exisiting data.
-In the following question, we need to combine our dataframes together to have a complete collection of all the lego sets that exist.
+In the following question, we need to combine our dataframes together to have a complete collection of all the Lego sets that exist.

 Tasks: